brycematsuda/bild3/README.md

 Credits
 =======
-Most of the setup documentation was taken from [flaskr-tdd](https://github.com/mjhea0/flaskr-tdd) and [WTFisThisRegister](https://github.com/nouyang/WTFisThisRegister).
+- Most of the setup documentation was taken from [flaskr-tdd](https://github.com/mjhea0/flaskr-tdd) and [WTFisThisRegister](https://github.com/nouyang/WTFisThisRegister).
+- [guoguo12](http://github.com/guoguo12) for the unofficial Billboard API
+- The Billboard charts are owned by Prometheus Global Media LLC.
+See Billboard.com's [Terms of Use](http://www.billboard.com/terms-of-use) for more information.